 If jazz is your jam, then Indy is sure to dish up all your favorite sounds.
 This area was home to some of the greatest names in jazz, such as Wes Montgomery, J.J.
 Johnson, Freddie Hubbard, and, later, Kenneth Babyface Edmonds.
 Today’s Indy jazz scene is still thriving, but the city also features an impressive and growing hip-hop scene—with the nationally recognized Chreece hip-hop festival and artists like rapper Mark Battles, Rhymefest, and platinum producer Fresh Duzit.
 Indy is also home to an eclectic indie-pop scene led by Joyful Noise Records artists like Margot & the Nuclear So and So’s.

 Catch top jazz artists at the Chatterbox, a legendary jazz dive bar, located on the bustling Mass Ave.
 The Broad Ripple neighborhood is home to the Jazz Kitchen and the legendary Vogue Nightclub.
-Finally, the Fountain Square neighborhood has a cluster of venues—including the Hi-Fi, Radio Radio, and the Square Cat Vinyl record shop—that allow you to catch multiple shows any night of the week.
-Bonus: Indianapolis International Airport has been named the best airport in North America.
+Finally, the Fountain Square neighborhood has a cluster of venues—including the Hi-Fi and the Square Cat Vinyl record shop—that allow you to catch multiple shows any night of the week.

 Surprise!
 Columbus is having a moment, and its music scene is a large reason why.
 From intimate listening rooms and jazz clubs to stadiums and other large venues, Cbus knows how to draw a crowd.
 You’ll find the underground rock scene at The Basement, which features national bands and local groups working hard to perfect their craft while waiting to hit it big.
 Stop by Natalie’s in Worthington for great acoustics and coal-fired pizza; and those in the know never miss Soul Sundays here, a popular brunch on the first Sunday of each month showcasing national and regional gospel artists.
 Rambling House Soda is a quirky little spot north of the Ohio State University’s campus, offering craft soda alongside live roots and bluegrass nightly, plus an open jam session on Sunday evenings.
 Ready to book a trip?
 Before you do, make sure you know these 13 ways air travel will change in 2020.